cyberbotics/webots/docs/guide/webots-cloud.md

 #### Examples

 Several examples of simulation repositories can be found in the [webots.cloud simulation examples](https://github.com/cyberbotics/webots-cloud-simulation-examples) repository.
-These examples illustrate how to create a basic simulation repository but also showcase more advance use cases like adding additional dependencies to the `Dockerfile`, compiling controllers and running an online IDE.
+These examples illustrate how to create a basic simulation repository but also showcase more advanced use cases like adding additional dependencies to the `Dockerfile`, compiling controllers and running an online IDE.

 ### Server Information